baulum/WebLook/README.md

 3. **Exit**: Close the program.

 ### Fetching Timetable
-- Enter city, select school, and class, then fetch the timetable for the next three weeks.
+- Enter city, select school, class, and the amount of weeks to fetch.
+Then fetch the timetable for the requested weeks.
 - The `.ics` file will be saved and optionally opened in Outlook.

 ## Debugging